Heathkit H11: Specifications

-Initial memory limitations restrict the selection of system software, but the system RAM can be expanded to 32 kWords * 16 bit.
+H11 owners were eligible for DECUS membership, giving them access to that organization's library of software.
+Initial memory limitations restrict the selection of system software, but the system RAM can be expanded to 32 kWords x 16 bit.
 Many PDP-11 operating systems and programs run without trouble.
 The system will also work with most DEC PDP-11 equipment, including many Q-bus compatible peripherals.

+The H11 did not sell well.
+After discontinuation, a Heath/Zenith executive at a 1982 convention of Heath/Zenith owners told "a lonely H11 fan" that the new Zenith Z-100 "could run rings around the H11 ...
+The H11 is Sixties technology".